ABA Required Disclosures: Consumer Information Under ABA Standard 509

-The following consumer information is provided to prospective law students in accordance with American Bar Assocation (ABA) Section on Legal Education and Admissions to the Bar Standard 509 (73 KB PDF) to assist students in making an informed choice about law school.
+The following required disclosures and consumer information are provided to prospective law students in accordance with American Bar Assocation (ABA) Section on Legal Education and Admissions to the Bar Standard 509 (549 KB PDF) to assist students in making an informed choice about law school.

 About Washburn Law

 Washburn University School of Law was founded in 1903, became a member of the AALS in 1905, and has appeared on the list of ABA-approved schools since the initial list in 1923.
 The address and telephone number of the Council of the Section of Legal Education and Admission to the Bar of the American Bar Association is: Office of the Consultant on Legal Education/Section of Legal Education and Admissions to the Bar American Bar Association, 321 N. Clark Street, 21st Floor, Chicago, IL 60654; phone: (312) 988-6738; fax: (312) 988-5681.

 The essence of Washburn Law is the commitment of the law school community at every level – from the dean's office to facilities staff – to the success of our students.
 In addition, the law school emphasizes the ethics and values that are paramount to the profession of law.
 Its network of more than 7,000 alumni located in all 50 states and internationally includes nationally recognized lawyers, state and federal judges, politicians, journalists, and senior executives of Fortune 500 companies.

 - Application fee: $40

 - Can first year start other than fall?
 Yes (January)

 - Student to faculty ratio: 10.4 to 1

 - Number of housing spaces available restricted to law students: N/A